-2. Pull lid handle forward until it stops.

-3. Lift up on the lid handle until it stops.

-4. Bring lid handle out towards you until it stops.

-5. Push lid handle down, locking lid in place.

-LID MUST BE LATCHED PROPERLY, OR PRESSUR-IZED SHORTENING AND STEAM MAY ESCAPE FRYPOT.
-SEVERE BURNS WILL RESULT.
+- 1. Lower the lid until gasket comes into contact with the pot. - 2.
+With the lid lowered, pull lid handle forward until it stops. - 3.
+Lift up on the lid handle until it stops. - 4.
+Bring lid handle out towards you until it stops. - 5.
+Push lid handle down, locking lid in place.

+DO NOT ATTEMPT TO OPEN LID UNTIL THE PRESSURE DROPS TO ZERO.
+LID IS LOCKED WHEN FRYER IS UNDER PRESSURE.
+DO NOT ATTEMPT TO FORCE THE LID LATCH OR OPEN THE LID WHILE UNDER PRESSURE.
+OPENING THE LID WHEN THE FRYPOT IS PRESSURIZED WILLALLOW HOT SHORTENING AND STEAM TO ESCAPE FROM THE FRYPOT, RESULTING IN SEVERE BURNS.

 TO AVOID SERIOUS PERSONAL INJURY, DO NOT OPERATE WITHOUT LID COVER IN PLACE AND ALL COMPONENTS INSTALLED.
 TO AVOID SERIOUS PERSONAL INJURY, DO NOT TAMPER WITH ANY COMPONENT OF LID LOCKING MECHANISM.